TheWisePigeon/accenture-internship/README.md

 Foreach and For loops: Foreach expects a synchronous function but For loop will wait on the result of the execution
 ## Python and algorythm
 Binary search algorythm

+## Testing
+### Unit testing
+Unit testing is the low level testing where you isolate sections of the code(called units) and verify they work as intended Most of the time these units are functions